 It's so easy to create a landing page, but it's so hard to create a good one.
 Why are landing pages necessary?
 Why did marketers start to abuse them?
 There are a few reasons why they can be valuable if used appropriately.

 Landing pages are an evolutionary byproduct, left over from the prehistoric concept of inbound marketing.
-Perhaps that's a little harsh, but the internet era of funnels and deceptive psychological tricks is already over: not only are users catching up with the practice, but search engines are already penalizing these poor design practices.
+Perhaps that's a little harsh, but the internet era of funnels and deceptive psychological tricks is already over: not only are users catching up with the practice, but search engines & ad networks are already penalizing poor design practices.

 A good landing page is three things: first, it converts well.
 Second, it looks good.
 Third, it's user-centric.